aabbtree77/MNIST-0.17/README.md

+> “Now if you want to do this little dance here for old times sake, Jack, bring it.<br>
+You're gonna end up like a one-legged man in an ass-kicking contest.”<br>
+&ndash; Get Carter, 2000

+> “Your business plan is based on outliers.” <br>
+&ndash; Brian Upton, GDC 2017

 ## Matuzas' Deep Network

 This is the fork of an excellent work by Jonas Matuzas who has created one of the best MNIST digit classifiers existing to date (world record error rate, simple network, fast training).
 Here I will add some details missing in the original repo.